Date of Degree

 Included in the appendices are documents that performers or teachers interested in Orrego-Salas' works might find useful.
 These include a letter written by Orrego-Salas to the master class participants of Eugene Rousseau titled, "The Saxophone and Me" and key articles found on the Internet about Orrego-Salas during the research of this document.
 Perhaps a source for future research will be the saxophone excerpt from Riley's Merriment, Opus 94 or the list of Chilean saxophone music compiled by Roger Greenberg.

 Parks, Regina Anne.
-"The saxophone music of Juan Orrego-Salas: a biography and performer's guide for four works." dissertation, University of Iowa, 2009.
+"The saxophone music of Juan Orrego-Salas: a biography and performer's guide for four works."
+DMA (Doctor of Musical Arts) thesis, University of Iowa, 2009.